1cbyc/reluray/README.md

 3. The best model will be saved as `models/best_model.keras`.

-## After training, need help using the Model for Prediction
+### After training, need help using the Model for Prediction?

+## Using The Model for

 1. Ensure the trained model is available:
    ```bash